 - US High School Diploma (or equivalent) or your countries equivalent if not in the US

-- 2 years verifiable professional experience working with newborns and infants
+- 2 years of verifiable professional experience working with newborns and infants

 - Current verifiable First Aid and CPR training or equivalent